 The town is quite small so it is very easy to visit it.
 The first place you reach if you follow the signs to the town centre will be via Matteotti.

-It is the most important street of Sanremo.
+It is the most important street in Sanremo.
 Here are located the most elegant shops, bars and restaurants.
 It was built in a French style.
 In fact, it looks like the French Riviera town rather than Ligurian town.
 Via Matteotti leads to the Ariston Theater, the Municipal Casino and a sea promenade.